—Ralph Waldo Emerson

 Those without other mindfulness practices can also accomplish body grounding in a few minutes.

 First, find a private space.
 Then sit or lay down, with the intention of attaining an expanded awareness of Source Energy.
 Close your eyes to avoid visual distraction.
-Bring the focus of your attention to the back part of your body and notice any places where you feel connected with whatever is bothering you.
+Bring the focus of your attention to the back part of your body.
+Notice “the felt sense” of places where you more strongly feel the connection between your body and the chair or floor.

 Bring attention to the soles of your feet.
 Notice any sensations of contact between your feet and the floor.
 Notice gravity.
 If you find your mind coming in with chatter (or “head noise”) respectfully set this interruption aside, asking it to allow your return to the body, knowing that you are larger than your mind.
 You may have to do this several times until your mind gets used to it and buys-in to the process.